Karl McCartney: Marriage

 McCartney is opposed to the idea of same-sex marriage, arguing in a 2012 reply to a constituent's letter on the matter that he felt it would next lead to "multi-partnership marriages... [and] a reduction in the age of permitted marriage".
-However, same-sex marriage was legalised in England and Wales and Scotland in 2014, and in Northern Ireland in 2020.
+Same-sex marriage was legalised in England and Wales and Scotland in 2014, and in Northern Ireland in 2020.

 Common Sense Group

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, McCartney was among the signatories of a letter to The Telegraph from the "Common Sense Group" of Conservative Parliamentarians in November 2020.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

 Education

 McCartney was a leading advocate in Parliament for tackling the educational underperformance for boys/gender education gap.
-In April 2012 McCartney said that publication of the results of the Department for Education's investigation into allegations of misuse of funds at Lincoln's Priory Federation of Academies Trust should be delayed until the decision was made by the then Secretary of State.
+In April 2012, McCartney said that publication of the results of the Department for Education's investigation into allegations of misuse of funds at Lincoln's Priory Federation of Academies Trust should be delayed until the decision was made by the then Secretary of State.